ch-stark/blog1506/acm/README2.md

                   - {key: env, operator: In, values: ["dev"]}
                   - {key: postgresql, operator: In, values: ["pg-1"]}

-Here we are using a mix of custom and auto-generated labels to identify managed clusters in scope.
+Here we are using a mix of custom and auto-generated labels to identify spoke clusters in scope.
 At no point do we ever refer to the dynamically generated name of the cluster given that this name will change whenever the cluster is rebuilt.
-Also note that we include a filter for clusterSets as it is possible that our DBA may be managing clusters for multiple teams using similar labels; the filter helps to ensure that policies target only managed clusters for the red team.
+Also note that we include a filter for clusterSets as it is possible that our DBA may be managing clusters for multiple teams using similar labels; the filter helps to ensure that policies target only spoke clusters for the red team.

 ## Simulating Cloud Provider Failure

-Once our policies have been enabled this will trigger the Policy Controller to patch the PostgreSQL StatefulSet and PgPool Deployment and spin up replicas on each managed cluster.
+Once our policies have been enabled this will trigger the Policy Controller to patch the PostgreSQL StatefulSet and PgPool Deployment and spin up replicas on each spoke cluster.
 In our setup we have limited the number of PostgreSQL and PgPool replicas to one for simplification.
 In a production setup the number of PgPool replicas should match the scaling needs of the application and uptime SLA requirements of the service.

 At this stage the resources deployed to the AWS cluster are as follows.